Ernest-Yoyowah/ModernWebDevMastery/communication-skills/practice-drills.md

 5. give us a progress report on your latest project
 6. where would you travel if cost was not a barrier
 7. what happened at the depertmment meeting last week.
+8. my experience at dexwin working with MTN Ghana.

 Guides